-We are not saying that those scheme are only bad ideas.
+We are not saying that those schemes are only bad ideas.
 There is a market for short term rental, either for young professionals who were previously living in student accommodations (such as Gradpad, beside Clapham Junction Station), or employees on the move and looking for a temporary accommodation while they settle into a new job.
 It targets a population looking for more flexibility, craves community and happy to live in what looks like a long-stay hotel facility.

 But there are already plenty on offer for those individuals.
-A simple search on Google for “flatshare london” or “flatmate” will provide hundred of thousands of results and many websites specialised on this market: IdealFlatmate, EasyRoommate, Spareroom, Room Buddies, Kangaroom… For those with a bigger budget, you can also choose self-contained studios and apart-hotel specialised for this type of accommodation (note that co-living companies are also providing this option such as the Collective in Canary Wharf).
+A simple search on Google for “flatshare london” or “flatmate” will provide hundreds of thousands of results and many websites specialised on this market: IdealFlatmate, EasyRoommate, Spareroom, Room Buddies, Kangaroom… For those with a bigger budget, you can also choose self-contained studios and apart-hotel specialised for this type of accommodation (note that co-living companies are also providing this option such as the Collective in Canary Wharf).

-The real beneficiaries of those schemes are actually local authorities, in term of meeting the housing targets, and private developers because they can break free of standard planning rules in term of minimum sizes, private amenity space and affordable provision (London Plan Policy H18 A5a-g discharge them of complying with the normal planning rules for self-contained units).
+The real beneficiaries of those schemes are actually local authorities, in term of meeting their housing targets, and private developers because they can break free of standard planning rules in term of minimum sizes, private amenity space and affordable provision (London Plan Policy H18 A5a-g discharge them of complying with the normal planning rules for self-contained units).